dirko/dirko.github.io/_posts/2015-08-15-Image-segmentation-with-loopy-belief-propagation.md

         evidence[observation_variable_name] = image[i, j]
 ```

-We also add the observation - the actual value that the pixels take on in
+We also add the observation---the actual value that the pixels take on in
-the image - to the evidence dictionary.
+the image---to the evidence dictionary.
 Note that each variable must have
 a name, in this case `label_1_5`, or `obs_9_12` for example.
 So there are
 parameter names (`obs_low` and `obs_high`) which must be strings, and
 random variable names (`label_2_2` etc) which in our case are strings but can